 - Minimal paperwork and legal restrictions

 Unlike a corporation or limited liability company, the owners of a partnership have unlimited liability.
 This means that if the business is sued, creditors can go after any available personal property and assets to satisfy the debts.
 There is also the issue that each owner acts as an agent of the company.
 As an agent of the company, each partner can bring about liability.
 If an accident occurs with one partner during the course of conducting business, all partners are equally liable.
+This is a big disadvantage compared to a corporation.
 This means that when the business is sued, regardless of which of the partners created the liability, both or all partners can lose their home, automobiles, savings and other assets.
 Agents of the company also have the ability to enter into legal agreements and obligations without first getting approval from the other partners.
 In the case where a prior written agreement hasn’t been made, the partnership would cease to exist.

 - Partners have unlimited liability with regard to the liabilities and debts of the business

 - One partner can cause all partners to suffer the loss of business and personal assets